30 Different Types of Measuring Tools

 Combination squares are excellent measuring tools for laying out lines for mitering, crosscutting and making notches.

-The best combination squares have a 90 and 45-degree fence which allows you to slide along the blade.
+These have a 90 and 45-degree fence which allows you to slide along the blade.
 The square can easily identify right angles.
 This further allows you to record a distance accurately and hold it in place.

 Drywall